Siddharth-magesh/CrossLink/docs/frontend-docs/main.md

 API calls are performed using the native `fetch` API with async/await syntax.

-Base API URL and constants are centralized in `src/config.js`.
+Base API URL and constants are centralized in `src/config.js`(if not present create one with contents : export const url_base = "").
 API utility functions are located in `src/utils/api.js` (or similar).

 Example usage: